kaputnikGo/PilferShushJammer/README.md

 System apps (telephony) should override and bump the Jammer from the microphone.

-Adds a notification as a reminder for running while in background .
+Adds a notification as a reminder for running while in background.

 Responds (stop and restart jammer) to telephony audio focus LOSS_TRANSIENT and GAIN.